repos-scala/scalamachine/README.md

 ### Resources

-At the core, Scalamachine (and webmachine) work by running a `Resource`, which describes your API resource, through a [decision flow](http://wiki.basho.com/images/http-headers-status-v3.png).
+At the core, Scalamachine works by running a `Resource`, which describes your API resource, through a [decision flow](http://wiki.basho.com/images/http-headers-status-v3.png).
 At each decision in the flow, the resource or the request/response data is queried to determine how to proceed, resulting in either another decision or the termination of the flow -- and therefore a response to the request.
 The functions called on your `Resource`s are all of the signature `ReqRespData => (Res[T],ReqRespData)`.
+ReqRespData is the class Scalamachine uses to represent both request and response data.

 The simplest resource you can create is: